How To Winterize Your Home

 Also, check for leaks under the sink, especially where the dishwasher drain hooks up to the main drain.

-If you spot a leak, you may be able to fix it yourself.
-Tighten the nuts on the pipe joints that service the dishwasher and the sink.
-If you can't stop the flow of water yourself, call a plumber.
+If you spot a leak, you can fix it yourself by tightening the nuts on the pipe joints that service the dishwasher and the sink.
+If you can't stop the water flow yourself, call a plumber.

 Weather-Strip Doors and Windows